qmarcou/IGoR/README.md

 ### Generation probability
 *Estimates the probability of generation of the error free/unmutated ancestor sequence* By default only outputs an estimator of the probability of generation of the ancestor sequence underlying each sequencing read.
-See [IGoR's paper][igor_bioarxiv] for details.
+See [IGoR's paper][igor_nat_comms] for details.

 Use command `--Pgen`